 Creating a logo and building a brand is much more than choosing a color scheme and the graphics that represent your business.
 These are also two separate things, which some people confuse because they go hand-in-hand.

-- A logo is the image (text and/or icon) that represents your company, and is just one of the many graphics used to represent the company’s brand.
+- A logo is an image (text and/or icon) that represents your company and is just one of the many graphics used to represent the company’s brand.